Skip to Main Content

 CHEM 3023 - Physical Chemistry Laboratory

-Prerequisite: CHEM 3020; CHEM 3022 or concurrent enrollment.
+Prerequisite: CHEM 3020; CHEM 3022 (concurrent enrollment allowed).

 Laboratory component of Physical Chemistry.
 Exercises are designed to reinforce concepts learned in CHEM 3020 and 3022, including topics from classical thermodynamics, kinetics, and molecular spectroscopy.